learn-co-curriculum/dsc-understanding-self/README.md

 say_hello_and_weather(the_snail, "overcast")
 ```

+    "Hi, my name is the Snail!
+What wildly overcast weather we're having, right?!"

 Alright, that is great but we want it as an instance method, right?
 So, let's go back to the drawing board with our Person class and see if we can get this awesome new greeting method figured out.